event-driven-robotics/neutouch_summer_school_contour/README.md

 make
 ```

-The resulting executable `contour_following` can be run using `./contour_following`.
+- The resulting executable `contour_following` can be run using `./contour_following`.
+Please first run the simulation environment, otherwise the executable will not be able to connect to the robot.
-> Please first run the simulation environment, otherwise the executable will not be able to connect to the robot.
+- The module will first close all the fingers, except the right index, and then will move the right hand to an initial pose.
+After that, the code within `ContourFollowingModule::updateModule()" will be executed periodically.

 </details>